 Justice and Solicitor General: Alberta Justice and Solicitor General has no comment on the resolution because casino opportunities for charitable organizations are under the authority of Alberta Treasury Board and Finance (TBF).

 Service Alberta: Service Alberta has no comment on the resolution because casino opportunities for charitable organizations are under the authority of TBF.

 The Alberta Gaming, Liquor and Cannabis Commission (AGLC) response indicates an acknowledgement that the current charitable gaming model is disadvantageous to charities operating in rural Alberta.
 RMA is pleased that the AGLC is planning to revise the current model and hopes to be a part of the process, with the recommendations from the RMA Charitable Gaming Advisory Committee forming the basis of RMA’s position.
 AGLC began their consultation process with a direct survey to eligible charitable organizations in 2019, and further consultation with a broad range of stakeholdes, including municipalities, is expected to take place later in 2019.
-As such, this resolution is assigned a status of Accepted in Principle and will be re-evaluated based on when the review of the current model begins.
+As such, this resolution is assigned a status of Accepted in Principle and will be re-evaluated based on the outcome of the review.